 Campus tours and listening sessions organized through Brown’s Office of College Admission will remain suspended until health conditions and state guidance allow for these events to resume safely.
 Updates will be posted to this page and to the Undergraduate Admission website.

 Brown does not track interest in the University demonstrated by prospective students, and students who are unable to visit campus in the absence of tours will face no disadvantage in the admissions process.
 And all prospective students and families are encouraged to connect with Admission Officers and current students and experience Brown through the University’s virtual campus tour.

 The Office of College Admission can be reached at (401) 863-2378 or [email protected].

-The University encourages all campus community members and potential visitors to campus to prepare for the likelihood that at least for the fall term, in-person events and conferences will be limited and small.
-All events will be shaped by reduced capacity of space, social distancing, hand washing, masks and other health protocols.
+The University encourages all campus community members and potential visitors to campus recognize the likelihood that in-person events and conferences will remain limited and small until public health conditions improve.
+All events continue to be shaped by reduced capacity of space, social distancing, hand washing, masks and other health protocols.

 Many of Brown’s virtual events are open to the public.
 The [email protected] calendar remains the most up-to-date source available to members of the greater community interested in events, whether in-person or virtual.